Arenadata/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsRollingUpgrade.md

 only if both the namenode layout version and the datanode layout version are not changed between these two releases.

-### Downgrade without Downtime

-In a HA cluster,
+In an HA cluster,
 when a rolling upgrade from an old software release to a new software release is in progress, it is possible to downgrade, in a rolling fashion, the upgraded machines back to the old software release.
 Same as before, suppose *NN1* and *NN2* are respectively in active and standby states.
-Below are the steps for rolling downgrade:
+Below are the steps for rolling downgrade without downtime:

 1. Downgrade *DNs*
     1. Choose a small subset of datanodes (e.g. all datanodes under a particular rack).